 Nusinersen: What is it, How does it work, How is it given – FAQs

 Nusinersen belongs to a group of medicines known as antisense oligonucleotides.
-It’s only used to treat 5q spinal muscular atrophy (5q SMA).
+It is only used to treat 5q spinal muscular atrophy (5q SMA).

-People with SMA don’t have enough of a protein called ‘survival motor neuron’ (SMN) protein.
+People with SMA do not have enough of a protein called ‘survival motor neuron’ (SMN) protein.
 This protein is essential for the nerve cells, known as motor neurons that help control muscles.
 Motor neurons are found in the brain and spinal cord and they make contact with muscles.

 The SMN protein is made in our cells from two genes, SMN1 and SMN2.
-People who have SMA lack the SMN1 gene but have the SMN2 gene, which mostly produces a short SMN protein that does not work as well as a full-length protein.
+People who have SMA lack the SMN1 gene but have the SMN2 gene.
+This mostly produces a short SMN protein that does not work as well as a full-length protein.

-Nusinersen is a synthetic antisense oligonucleotide (a small piece of man-made genetic material) that targets the SMN2 gene and enables it to produce more functional, full-length SMN protein.
+Nusinersen is a small piece of man-made genetic material (a synthetic antisense oligonucleotide).
+It targets the SMN2 gene and enables it to produce more functional, full-length SMN protein.

 Nusinersen is manufactured by the pharmaceutical company Biogen under the trademark SPINRAZA™.